plone/plone.restapi/docs/source/collections/transitions.rst

 Doing a ``POST`` request on a collection adds an item to the collection.

-The ``GET`` request on the collection contained a ``@templates`` section with links to other parts of the API (see :doc:`global-objects`) that tells the client which params need to be provided in order to create a new item.
+The ``GET`` request on the collection contained a ``@templates`` section with links to other parts of the API (see :doc:`/global-objects`) that tells the client which params need to be provided in order to create a new item.

 The server replies with a ``201 Created`` status and the new URI in a ``Location`` header::